Grismund/openart-front-react/README.md

   - Selecting the right API.
   - Updating search parameters based on user clicks.
-  - Mobile optimized site using large images, especially on the home page's carousel component.
+  - Optimizing the site for mobile users.
+Since the site deals with high resolution images and many landscape-oriented images, this was an important problem to tackle.

 ## Solutions